 - Maintains high strength at elevated temperatures

-- A286 Chemistry, specs, and heat treatments
+- Specifications and heat treatments

-Resources: A-286 Torque Specs
+Resources: A286 Torque Specs

-A-286 Heat Treatments: There are several heat treatment combinations for A-286 all with slight variations in performance.
-They can be specified via an AMS number or a 660 Class: A, B, C or D, with most common specified as class A or D. The A-286 grades A, B and C all have the same min tensile strength and min yield strength of 130ksi and 85ksi respectively.
-However grade D is significantly better yield with a min tensile of 130ksi and a min yield of 105ksi.
+Material specification ASTM A453 Grade 660 applies to bolts, studs, nuts and other fasteners.
+It ensures fasteners meet strength standards for use in high temperature bolting applications.
+ASTM A453 Grade 660 is classified into 4 property classes / heat treatments: A, B, C & D, each designated with different tensile and stress rupture properties.
+The most common of the ASTM 453 classes are class A or D. The grades A, B and C all have the same minimum tensile strength and minimum yield strength of 130ksi and 85ksi respectively.
+However grade D has a significantly better yield with a min tensile of 130ksi and a min yield of 105ksi.

-By AMS numbers, the most common for A-286 is AMS 5737 (same as Grade A) and then AMS 5732 (same as Grade B).
+By AMS numbers, the most common for A286 / Alloy 660 is AMS 5737 (same as Grade A) and then AMS 5732 (same as Grade B).

 UNS S66286, ASTM A453, AMS 5525, AMS 5732, AMS 5737, AMS 5804, EN 1.4980, GE B50T1181, GE B50T12, GE B50T81, Werkstoff 1.4980